How to Set Up a LAMP Stack with Docker Compose

 # Cleaning APT cache

-RUN apt cleanCode language: PHP (php)
+RUN apt cleanCode language: Dockerfile (dockerfile)

 Save and close the file.
 Of course, as you guessed, if you need more PHP extensions, you can include them in the file.

-Next, let’s create an โ€œindex.phpโ€ file into it, which will just be used for testing.
+Next, let’s create an “index.php” file for testing.

 Apache Service

 Things are similar here.
-We use the most recent Docker image and expose the containerโ€™s port 80 to port 80 of our local Linux system.
+We use the latest Docker image and map the container’s port 80 to port 80 on our local Linux system.

 Let’s first create our “apache-vhost.conf” file, which sets the root directory containing the PHP files for our application to be the container “/var/www/html,” which, as we already know, we have mapped to our local one “www.”